Delaware LLC Law: Everything You Need to Know

 For LLCs, there's no minimum investment of capital required.

 There's no requirement that an LLC's members or managers must be U.S. residents or businesses.
-In addition, the state doesn't make it a requirement for a Delaware LLC to keep records or its principal business address in the state.
+Also, the state doesn't make it a requirement for a Delaware LLC to keep records or its principal business address in the state.
 You can have your Delaware LLC located in an area that's convenient for you, including regions outside of the U.S.

 You don't have to keep your LLC records in written form.
 You can keep them electronically or in another, non-written form.